 We don’t need much of an excuse to craft in our house, but when something as significant as the season changing we use that to our advantage.
-Since the time my daughter started walking she has been chasing bugs.
+Since the time my daughter started walking she has been chasing insects.
 Butterflies, lady bugs, and even bees.
 She loves the essence of ‘the chase’ and being in nature.
 So when I asked her what spring craft she wanted to do, it did not surprise me one bit when she said BUGS!
-So on we went to making these adorable Spring Bugs.
+So on we went to making these adorable Spring Bugs, one of our favorite egg carton crafts for kids.

 Please note that this post contains affiliate links.